Gabber: Subculture

 The popularity of gabber created a youth subculture in the Netherlands.
 Gabber ravers were often stereotyped as wearing tracksuits, bomber jackets, and Nike Air Max shoes.
 Tennis tracksuits from the Italian fashion label Australian by L'Alpina were prized, being often referred to as "Aussies", and possibly being related to the eshay subculture of Australia, where gabber was often listened to.
 Another popular brand in tracksuits was Cavello, which suits were more colorful than the straight forward designs by Australian.
 Most men shaved their heads bald, while women braided their hair and shaved the sides.
 Drug use was common, with ecstasy and speed the popular choices.

-Later the look became blouses and short skirts for women.
-Men wore polo shirts and shirts with jeans and army boots, similar to that of skinhead punks.
-Along with a racist minority wearing the Lonsdale brand because of its connection to right-wing extremism.
+Later, a racist minority of predominantly young men wore the Lonsdale brand along with army pants and boots, because of the connections to right-wing extremism.
 Gabber also had a small following in the German Neo-Nazi fringe movement.
 In order to repudiate the connection, labels and artists began to release anti-fascist and anti-racist statements.
 Some examples include "Chosen Anthem (Against Racism)" by DJ Chosen Few, "Die Nazi Scum" by Party Animals featuring MC Rob Gee, "Time to Make a Stand" by United Hardcore, and "Fuck the Nazism" by Hellcore.
 Mokum Records made its slogan (printed on all records): "Hardcore united against fascism and racism".
 Some producers are themselves black, such as The Dark Raver and Loftgroover.
 When gabber became popular again in the 2000s, Dutch Neo-Nazis attempted to capitalize on it, but their attempts were short-lived.

 By the mid-1990s, gabber had become part of mainstream culture in the Netherlands.
 Billboard magazine called it the country's "first homegrown youth culture" in 1997.
 Its popularity also led to parody tracks, such as Gabber Piet's "Hakke & Zage", which drew on the theme tune of the Peppi & Kokki children's television show.
 The name also referred to hakken, the style of gabber dancing characterized by fast leg movements that had become popular.
 Gabber fans were angered by the commercialization of their scene, and Gabber Piet was fired from his job at ID&T. His album Love U Hardcore attempted to make amends but it did not sell well.

 The 2023 film Hardcore Never Dies is set during the 1990s gabber scene in Rotterdam, Netherlands.

-25 years of hardcore

-While the peak of gabber popularity waned in the years after the millennium, there always remained a die-hard few that kept the sound and culture alive.
-In 2017, Thunderdome celebrated 25 years of hardcore at the Jaarbeurs congress centre in Utrecht.
-It was attended by 40,000 ravers and was heralded as the official comeback for Thunderdome.
-The event was the ultimate encapsulation of the history of hardcore, featuring the biggest names in hardcore, showcasing evolution of hardcore music over 25 years from all of the leading hardcore DJs and producers from then and now.